 This is a perfect non-fiction book about Walruses for preschoolers age 3-4.
 There is one paragraph on each page with facts and info on Walruses.
 Just enough information for preschoolers to stay interested and not be too bored.

-This was the perfect book for Luke, who just turned 5.
+This was the perfect book for my son who just turned 5.
 I would recommend it for ages 4-7.
 It has a lot more detailed info and facts about Walruses.
-I feel like Luke learned a lot from this book and he loved all the photographs of the Walruses.
+I feel like my so learned a lot from this book and he loved all the photographs of the Walruses.
 I asked him after we were finished with our craft what he learned about Walruses and he said, “If a Walrus gets too cold he turns white and if he gets hot he turns pink.”
 I liked how this book showed pictures of the Walruses white and pink so he really grasped that concept.

 I like to link my posts up to THESE great link parties.